ContractorCalculator is campaigning to prevent what would be the most devastating change to IR35 since its inception, and we need your help.

 Having imposed the ‘off-payroll working rules’ upon the public sector, HMRC is intent

-soon as April 2019.
+plans to do for for April 2020.
 This is despite the impact of the reforms in the public sector,

 which demonstrated its

 crippling impact on public sector projects and industry as a whole.

 Please help us prevent changes to IR35 which would:

 - Force thousands of contractors into false-employment

 - Expose self employed contractors to excessive taxation

 - Drive up project costs significantly